 Is Deviated Septum Surgery Painful?

-A deviated septum can only be addressed with rhinoplasty cosmetic surgery.
+A deviated septum can only be truly addressed with a rhinoplasty cosmetic surgery, known as a septoplasty.

 Is Deviated Septum Surgery Worth It?